 The existence of a config.status file may be familiar to those who have worked with Autoconf before.
 However, Mozilla's config.status is different from almost any other config.status you've ever seen: it's written in Python!
 Instead of having our configure script produce a shell script, we have it generating Python.

 Python 2 is prevalent in a Mozilla build system.
-If we need to write code for the build system, we do it in Python.
-That's just how we roll.
+If we need to write code for the build system, we do it in Python 2 instead of editing a Makefile or such.

 - data structures representing the output of configure and